siverpro/testnet_wiki/docs/00_Introduction.md

 purposes.

 ----
-How does one proceed to join this FCN-thing then?
+How does one proceed to join this testnet then?
 -------------------------------------------------

 Well, first of all you will have to decide if you are going to run a server that will be part